HubSpot/hubspot-api-nodejs/README.md

 const allContacts = await hubspotClient.crm.contacts.getAll()
 ```

+> [!NOTE]
-Please note that pagination is used under the hood to get all results.
+> Please note that pagination is used under the hood to get all results.

 ### Upload a file (via the SDK)